 Learning experiences are via CloudDeakin.

-This unit is an enhanced Cloud (online) unit consisting of three modules.
-The first module provides an overview of the systems and actors involved in the humanitarian sector including the history and development of humanitarian assistance.
-In the second module we will explore the principles, theories and ethics that inform current practice in the field.
-Through the use of case studies we will examine the importance of ethical practice to successful humanitarian outcomes.
-In the third module we will explore the emerging trends and issues facing the humanitarian sector.
-This will include the rise of climate related disasters and how this will affect the future role of humanitarian actors and organisations.
+This unit is an enhanced Cloud (online) unit consisting of four modules.
+The introduction provides an overview of the history and development of humanitarian assistance.
+The first module explores the history of humanitarianism followed by the principles, theories, and values that inform current practices in the field in the second module.
+In the third module, we will learn about the various actors involved in the humanitarian system and analyse the emerging trends.
+Finally, we will critically discuss some of the dilemmas faced by the humanitarian sector.
+Through the use of case studies and interaction with humanitarian experts from around the world, we will examine the importance of ethical practice to successful humanitarian outcomes.
 This will include the study of relevant case studies across geographical and cultural contexts.

 Two learning journals, 2 x 750 words, 2 x 15%